hardaker/draft-pwouters-powerbind/README.md

    authoritative within the zone.
 However, with the DELEGATION_ONLY bit set, this (signed) DNSSEC data will be considered BOGUS as it violations the commitment to only delegate.
 This may impact domains that depended on this unsigned glue.
+Note that glue handling differs per zone.
+Some TLDs already remove the glue records if no authoritative child is left in its zone that matches these glue records.

-   For example, if "example.com" and "example.net" use NS records pointing to "ns.example.net", then if "example.net" is deleted from
+   For example, if "example.com" and "example.net" use NS records pointing to "ns.example.net", then if "example.net" is deleted from the ".net" zone, and the previously unsigned glue of "ns.example.net"